c0nch0bar/boktaisim/README.rst

 Pull requests are always welcome!

- - Graphs for all possible combinations for testing

  - Update bar on version selection
  - Better code documentation
  - Make Fahrenheit/Celsius handling more sane